jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 ### Part9-2-3

-Design an 2-Bit up/down counter using the 2-Bit core generated using the IP Catalog.
+Design a 2-Bit up/down counter using the 2-Bit core generated using the IP Catalog.
 When generating the core, set the setting to use the fabric resource.
 Go through the design flow, generate the bitstream and fill out the following information after reviewing the Project Summary tab.